Machtesh Ramon Ramon Crater

 The Makhtesh

-Hiking: the most accessible routes descend into the makhtesh from the Mitzpe Ramon side.
-The Nahal Ramon trail follows the dry riverbed through the floor; the Carpentry Hill trail (Har HaMisgar) gives a view of the exposed dinosaur tracks fossilised in the rock surface.
-Most trails are marked; Israel Trail signs (blue and white) are present throughout.
-The makhtesh has no shade; carry significantly more water than you think you will need.
-Starting at 6am and completing major hikes before 11am is the practical strategy.
+Hiking: the most accessible routes descend from the Mitzpe Ramon side.
+The Nahal Ramon trail follows the dry riverbed through the floor.
+The Carpentry Hill (Har HaMisgar) trail passes exposed dinosaur tracks fossilised in the rock surface – an easily missed detail that rewards visitors who actually read the trail signs.
+Most routes are marked; Israel Trail blue-and-white markers are present throughout.
+Carry significantly more water than you think you need.
+The desert is not forgiving of optimism about hydration.

 Stargazing